raymondkfcheung/benchmarking-exercise/README.md

 - **Implement the benchmark**: Create a complete benchmark demonstrating the difference from inline storage
 - **Add verification**: Include proper assertions to verify the benchmark correctness

+### 3. Run the Benchmarks
+**Your Task:** After implementing the benchmarks it is time to actually run them by compiling your runtime and using the omni bencher to get timings for the extrinsics.

 ## Key Learning Objectives

 - Complexity Analysis